 But just because you have a latex allergy, that doesn’t mean you have to rule out latex mattresses entirely.
 We’ll explain more about latex allergies so you understand how likely you are to be allergic to latex mattresses or other latex bedding products.

 According to the Asthma and Allergy Foundation of America, (AAFA) less than one percent of Americans have an allergy to latex.
 There are certain high-risk groups for a latex allergy: Children with spina bifida, children who frequently undergo medical treatments, and health care workers (or other workers who regularly use latex gloves).

-Some mattresses contain latex, posing an issue for people with latex allergies.
-Since most mattress latex is placed in a mattress core, not on the surface, it’s not common for people to come into direct contact with latex when sleeping on a latex mattress.
+If you have an allergy to latex, you may think you can’t sleep on a latex mattress.
+Actually, since most mattress latex is placed in a mattress core, not on the surface, it’s not common for people to come into direct contact with latex when sleeping on a latex mattress.

-Thus, people who have a mild allergy may have no issues with a latex core mattress, since the irritant is not coming into contact with their skin.
+Thus, people who have a mild allergy may have no issues with a latex core mattress since the irritant is not coming into contact with their skin.
 For someone with a severe allergy, it’s likely best to avoid latex products altogether.
-Alternatives like a wool-filled mattress may be the best bet.
-If you don’t know where to start, the American Latex Allergy Association provides lists of latex-free products.

 If you have a latex allergy and you are concerned about your mattress posing a threat to your health, consult your doctor — or a board-certified allergist — about your options.